jkrh/pkvm-x86/README.md

-This is a PKVM-IA fork that attempts to make the PKVM work correctly with full feature set provided by the KVM.
-This includes working with non-modified system BIOSs and hardware flavors that do not support #VE, including the KVM VCPU itself.
+This is a pKVM-IA fork that makes the PKVM work with the full feature set provided by the KVM.
+This includes working with non-modified system BIOSs, Operating Systems and hardware flavors that do not support Virtualized Exceptions (#VEs), including the KVM VCPU itself.

-In addition the goal is to provide each guest SMM mode visible for the hypervisor only, in other words unreachable for both the guest and the host.
-When chained correctly with the system SMM, the guests can have relatively secure custom key storage & crypto unit without being dependent on the TPM functionality.
+In addition, the goal is to provide each guest with an SMM mode visible only to the hypervisor, in other words, unreachable for both the guest and the host.
+When chained correctly with the system SMM building up to a real trust source, the guests can have access to a VM specific secure key storage & crypto units without being dependent on 'untrusted' entities that cannot be validated & extended like the TPM.

-Beyond the basic functionality the PKVM is extended with tools for the trusted guest debugging and validation for any given set of virtual devices.
+Beyond the basic functionality, the PKVM is extended with tools for trusted guest debugging and validation for any given set of virtual devices.